padillacoreanolab/SLEAP_workshop/Workshop.md

 * thorax
 * forehead.

-Alternatively you can download them from [here](https://github.com/rdiazrincon/SLEAP_Data/blob/master/skeletons/skeleton_instances.json).
+Alternatively you can download them from [here](https://github.com/rdiazrincon/SLEAP_workshop/blob/master/examples/skeleton_1.json) and [here](https://github.com/rdiazrincon/SLEAP_workshop/blob/master/examples/skeleton_2.json).

 Now let's connect those bodyparts!
 To create edges, select a bodypart from the "Edges" section and then "join them" by selecting another body part from the "to" part.
 That will create a line from bodypart_A to bodypart_B.